addr2data/webinar-01/README.rst

 	What is an AWS Region?

 	- A physical location where data centers are clustered.

-	Each AWS Region consists of multiple Availability Zones (AZ).
+	- Each AWS Region consists of multiple Availability Zones (AZ)

-		More on AZs when we get to Subnets.
+		- More on AZs when we get to Subnets

-	We will be working in the **us-east-1** Region.
+	- We will be working in the **us-east-1** Region

-		Located in Northern Virginia
+		- Located in Northern Virginia

-		Has six (6) AZs
+		- Has six (6) AZs

 - When you create an account, a default VPC is created per region.
 This allows you to launch instances quickly without having to configure a VPC first.